ashdkx/WebCheckers/docs/DesignDoc.md

 ![The WebCheckers Web Interface Statechart](statechart.png)

-> _Provide a summary of the application's user interface.
-Describe, from
-> the user's perspective, the flow of the pages in the web application._

 ### UI Tier
-> _Provide a summary of the Server-side UI tier of your architecture.
-> Describe the types of components in the tier and describe their
-> responsibilities.
-This should be a narrative description, i.e. it has
-> a flow or "story line" that the reader can follow._

-> _At appropriate places as part of this narrative provide one or more
-> static models (UML class structure or object diagrams) with some
-> details such as critical attributes and methods._

-> _You must also provide any dynamic models, such as statechart and
-> sequence diagrams, as is relevant to a particular aspect of the design
-> that you are describing.
-For example, in WebCheckers you might create
-> a sequence diagram of the `POST /validateMove` HTTP request processing
-> or you might show a statechart diagram if the Game component uses a
-> state machine to manage the game._

-> _If a dynamic model, such as a statechart describes a feature that is
-> not mostly in this tier and cuts across multiple tiers, you can
-> consider placing the narrative description of that feature in a
-> separate section for describing significant features.
-Place this after
-> you describe the design of the three tiers._

 * First, players can get to the website by using "localhost:4567" as the link.
 Then, they are directed to the home page, where they sign in.
 After they sign in with an unique username, their home page now lists all of the other signed in players.
 Then, they are able to click on one of the other available users, which starts up a